HelloblueAI/hbLab-B01/readme.md

 This is the repository of `hbLab-B01` Contact Assistant, a cutting-edge web application designed to streamline your communications with any company's customer service.
 Leveraging voice recognition and speedy data fetching, B01 breaks the traditional barriers of customer interaction, delivering near-instantaneous connections.

-`hbLab-B01` is your go-to Voice AI Customer Service Assistant, designed to make interactions with customer service smooth and efficient.
-It's equipped with top-notch voice recognition and fast processing power to handle requests.
+`hbLab-B01` is your go-to VoAI Customer Service Assistant, designed to make interactions with customer service smooth and efficient.
+It's powered with fast-processing voice recognition to handle requests.
 Whether speaking up or typing down, hbLab-B01 quickly retrieves the necessary information from the database and, with user's nod, can even make phone calls.
 All this happens in a blink.

 ## Features